Math and Statistics Courses

 Topics include limits, continuity, derivatives, integrals, exponential and logarithmic functions.
 Standard applications of the derivative to drawing graphs of functions of one real variable and to optimization problems are included.
 Business applications of profit maximization and consumer/producer surplus are covered.

-STAT 115 — Introduction to Statistics
+STAT 115 Introduction to Statistics for Business

 4.0 units; 4 hours per week in class; Transferable

-(Credit will be awarded for either Math 115 or STAT 115, but not both courses.)
+(Credit will be awarded for either STAT C1000 or STAT 115, but not both courses.)
 This course introduces statistics for students in business, social sciences, psychology, life science, health sciences and education disciplines.
 It covers descriptive statistics, probability hypothesis testing, linear and multiple regression, correlation, sampling, statistical inference and time series analysis.
 Illustrations are taken from the various social sciences, business, life science, health sciences and education disciplines.
 Students are instructed in the use of computer spreadsheet software to solve statistical and data analysis problems.
 (CSU/UC) AA/AS Area E, CSU Area B-4, IGETC Area 2, C-ID: MATH 110